mboutros1/MPPGv4/Links/README.md

 		- Link: [Github README: TokenExchange Connect Angular component](https://github.com/Magensa/te-connect-ng)
 		- Link: [Github README: TokenExchange Connect JavaScript component](https://github.com/Magensa/te-connect-js)
 	- Link: [TokenExchange Connect demo page](https://demo.magensa.net/tec/tec-mppg/token-exchange-form)
+	- **NOTE**:  The Github pages for the TokenExchange Connect components include sample code that refers to a parameter for createTEConnect() called either  "__publicKeyGoesHere__" or "__your_public_key_here__".
+This is the same parameter that is included in the Magensa account onboarding worksheet and referred to as "Auth Header".
+This value is a base64-encoded concatenation of the TokenExchange Connect credentials in the form "<CUSTOMER_CODE>/<USERNAME>:<PASSWORD>".

 The following is an outline of how you would integrate TokenExchange Connect with your MPPG implementation …